-Final Approval of version: All Mantion above .
+Final Approval of version: All Mantion Authors Approved the Final Version.

-be closely correlated with reduced overall survival ^[22].
-The Ki-67 index was also identified as a predictive marker in our series, highlighting the negative correlation between higher numbers of positive cells and survival probability, consistent with Alvarenga et al. (2000) ^[23].
-P53 mutations and overexpression are associated with worse survival in the two cohorts studied, which agrees with a meta-analysis by Szymańska et al. (2011), that stressed p53 as a crucial tool for prognosis in head and neck cancers ^[24].
+be closely correlated with reduced overall survival [22].
+The Ki-67 index was also identified as a predictive marker in our series, highlighting the negative correlation between higher numbers of positive cells and survival probability, consistent with Alvarenga et al. (2000) [23].
+P53 mutations and overexpression are associated with worse survival in the two cohorts studied, which agrees with a meta-analysis by Szymańska et al. (2011), that stressed p53 as a crucial tool for prognosis in head and neck cancers [24].